Marvin Austin

-Marvin Austin Jr. (born January 10, 1989) is a former American football nose tackle.
-He played college football at North Carolina and was drafted by the New York Giants in the second round of the 2011 NFL Draft.
+Marvin Austin Jr. (born January 1, 1989) is an American former professional football player who was a nose tackle in the National Football League (NFL).
+He played college football for the North Carolina Tar Heels and was selected by the New York Giants in the second round of the 2011 NFL draft.
 Austin also played for the Miami Dolphins, Dallas Cowboys and Denver Broncos.

-High school career
+Early life

-A native of Washington, D. C., Austin chose to attend Coolidge High School in the Manor Park neighborhood, despite being courted by notable D. C. area athletic programs like DeMatha coming out of middle school.
-As a junior in 2005, he helped Coolidge to the D. C. Interscholastic Athletic Association title game for the first time since 1986, where they lost 43–14 to a Dunbar team that was led by Arrelious Benn, Nate Bussey, and Vontae Davis.
+A native of Washington, D.C., Austin chose to attend Coolidge High School in the Manor Park neighborhood, despite being courted by notable D.C. area athletic programs like DeMatha coming out of middle school.
+As a junior in 2005, he helped Coolidge to the D.C.
+Interscholastic Athletic Association title game for the first time since 1986, where they lost 43–14 to a Dunbar team that was led by Arrelious Benn, Nate Bussey, and Vontae Davis.
 In the spring of 2006, Coolidge assistant Moses Ware was hired as the head coach at his alma mater Ballou High School in Congress Heights, and persuaded a number of rising seniors—including Austin—to leave Coolidge and play for him across town.
 He led Ballou to their first DCIAA title in 2006, beating Dunbar 34–33.
 Austin contributed 85 tackles and 17 sacks, and was named High School All-Metro First-team by Washington Post for consecutive times (2005 and 2006).
 Following his high school career, Austin played in the 2007 U.S. Army All-American Bowl.
 USA Today named him to their All-American first-team, and also National Defensive Player of the Year.

 Regarded as a five-star recruit by Rivals.com, Austin was ranked as the No. 1 defensive tackle in the class of 2007, which also included Brian Price, Drake Nevis, and Star Lotulelei.
 Austin was ranked third overall in the country in Scout.com's final rankings, behind only Everson Griffen and Joe McKnight.
 He was recruited by numerous top programs around the country including Florida State, Southern California, and Tennessee.
 On National Signing Day 2007, Austin committed to play his collegiate ball at the North Carolina.